 We all get busy and let the “little things” slip through the crack sometimes.

+This, however, wasn’t a little thing.
 In the hustle and bustle of the holidays, building a new home, a second child on the way (and now here) a “little” bill was overlooked and wasn’t paid.

-It was my annual premium for my 30 year term life insurance policy! (gasp).
+This wasn’t my Direct TV bill or the electricity bill… It was my annual premium for my 30-year term life insurance policy! (gasp).

 A month had passed before I realized that my insurance policy had lapsed.
 Frantically, I called the insurance company to find out what my options were.

 How Did I Let My Life Insurance Policy Lapse?

 Right now I have 3 separate term life policies.
 When my wife and I first got married we purchased a $250k 30 year term life policy on myself.

 My initial intention was to let the $250k lapse, although I later decided to just keep them all.
 I told my wife of my intent, but she thought that I meant to let the $500k policy lapse.
-Woops!
+Whoops!

 Note: Here’s my post that discusses how much life insurance you should buy.